 The most famous of the Museum's two million exhibits include

-This year the Museum's major exhibitions are Undressed: a Brief History of Underwear (until March 2017) and Records and Rebels (until February 2017).
+This year the Museum's major exhibitions are Balenciaga: Shaping Fashion (until February 2018) and Pink Floyd: Their Mortal Remains (until 1 October 2017).
 The Museum also boasts an excellent cafeteria and gift shop.

 The Victoria and Albert is the place to visit for all those who consider themselves stylish!